ppkantorski/Ultrahand-Overlay/examples/Cool Curves/README.md

 - Before modifying any settings, it is recommended to create a backup of the original `system_settings.ini` file.
 - Ensure that you understand the consequences of changing the temperature settings and their impact on your system's performance and stability.

-## License

-The Ultrahand Overlay project is released under the MIT License.
-Please refer to the [LICENSE](https://github.com/ppkantorski/Ultrahand-Overlay/blob/main/LICENSE) file for more information.

 ## Acknowledgments